galanonim666/TutorialUniversity/README.md

-﻿Test project that use ASP.NET CORE, EF Coreand PostgreSQL
+﻿Test project that use ASP.NET CORE, EF Coreand PostgreSQL.